rom-rb/rom-rb.org/source/learn/introduction/glossary.html.md

 A raw source of data with an interface specific for a given datastore.
 Relations use datasets to fetch data from persistence backends, like databases.
-Dataset's interface is not directly exposed to the application layer; however, it is available as private interface of relations.
+Dataset's interface is not directly exposed to the application layer; however, it is available as a private interface of relations.

 #### Adapter